ponylang/ponylang-website/content/blog/last-week-in-pony-06102018.md

 ### Pony 0.22.5 - [Release Notes](https://www.ponylang.org/blog/2018/06/0.22.5-released/)

-High-priority bugfix for system with NUMA enabled.
-Upgrading highly recommended.
+High-priority bugfix for systems with NUMA enabled.
+Upgrading is highly recommended.

 ### Pony 0.22.6 - [Release Notes](https://www.ponylang.org/blog/2018/06/0.22.6-released/)

-This one fixes a performance regression introduced in the 0.22.X series and fixed a bug in tuple handling that could cause crashes during compilation.
-Upgrading recommended.
+This one fixes a performance regression introduced in the 0.22.X series and fixes a bug in tuple handling that could cause crashes during compilation.
+Here too, we recommend to upgrade.

 ### Pony 0.23.0 - [Release Notes](https://www.ponylang.org/blog/2018/06/0.23.0-released/)

 Whoa!
 Minor version increase.
 Why is that?
-Breaking Change, that's why!
+Breaking change, that's why!
 Blame [RFC 56](https://github.com/ponylang/rfcs/blob/master/text/0056-buffered-reader-line-iso.md).
 But it is actually mainly a bugfix release for several bugs around tuple handling, `Promise.join(...)` and writing big io-vectors to `File`.
 Upgrading is recommended.

-## New Distribution Channels
+## New Distribution Channels: PPA and COPR

-We are very proud to present you two new distribution channels for both [ponyc](https://github.com/ponylang/ponyc) and [pony-stable](https://github.com/ponylang/pony-stable): We now distribute via [Fedora COPR](https://copr.fedorainfracloud.org/coprs/ponylang/ponylang/) and [Ubuntu Launchpad PPA](https://launchpad.net/%7Eponylang/+archive/ubuntu/ponylang).
+We are very proud to present you two new distribution channels for both [ponyc](https://github.com/ponylang/ponyc) and [pony-stable](https://github.com/ponylang/pony-stable): We now also distribute via [Fedora COPR](https://copr.fedorainfracloud.org/coprs/ponylang/ponylang/) and [Ubuntu Launchpad PPA](https://launchpad.net/%7Eponylang/+archive/ubuntu/ponylang).

 ### Install `ponyc`: